rapidsai/shared-workflows/MATRIX_GUIDELINES.md

 ### Adding new versions to the matrix

 When making matrix changes (new CUDA/Python/OS versions, runner type changes):
 1. **Create a long-lived branch**: Create a feature branch in `shared-workflows`.
+1. **Create a long-lived branch**: Create a feature branch in `shared-workflows`.
+> [!IMPORTANT]
-You must use the `rapidsai/shared-workflows` repo and not a fork.
-Using a fork in downstream repositories will not allow actions to run, for security reasons.
+> You must use the `rapidsai/shared-workflows` repo and not a fork.
+> Using a fork in downstream repositories will not allow actions to run, for security reasons.
 2. **Add the new versions**: Modify build/test matrices to use the new version in some jobs
 3. **Update RAPIDS repos**: Update projects one-by-one to use `@feature-branch` in their `.github/workflows/*.yaml` files.
 4. **Merge and switch back**: Merge feature branch, then update projects back to `@main`